Mercykirwa25/End_Phase_3_Project/README.md

 These highlight the main drivers of churn and areas where intervention can be most effective.

 ## 📝 Final Recommendation
+1. The tuned **XGBoost** model provides strong predictive power(96% accuracy, 82% recall for churners), making it a reliable tool for ***proactively identifying at-risk customers**.
+2. Predictions are most useful when applied to **customer segments with high service calls, international plans, and heavy daytime usage**.
+However, since precision is lower than recall, the model may generate false alarms.
+In contexts where retention resources are very costly, predictions should be combined with business rules before action.
+3. **Features-driven actions**
-1. **Target High-Risk Customers**
+ - **Target High-Risk Customers**
-- Focus retention campaigns on customers with international plans, high usage, and frequent service calls.
+   -Focus campaigns on customers with international plans, high usage, and frequent service calls.
-- Offer personalized incentives such as discounts, loyalty rewards, or plan adjustments.
+   - Offer personalized incentives such as discounts, loyalty rewards, or tailored plan adjustments.
-2. **Enhance Customer Service Experience**
+ - **Enhance Customer Service Experience**
-- Quickly resolve issues for customers with multiple service calls.
+   - Resolve issues quickly for customers making multiple service calls.
    - Train support teams to proactively address issues and complaints to   improve customer satisfaction.
-3. **Review Plans and Pricing**
+- **Review Plans and Pricing**
   - Re-evaluate international calling plans and high-usage tariffs for competitiveness.
-- Offer bundled services and offer long-term contract options to increase retention.
+  - Offer bundled services and offer long-term contract options to increase customer stickiness.
-4. **Monitor High-Usage and At-Risk Segments**
+- **Monitor High-Usage and At-Risk Segments**
   - Train usage patterns to flag potential dissatisfaction early.
-- Leverage predictive modeling to intervene before customers churn.
+  - Use predictive modeling to intervene before customers churn.
+- ** Engage At-Risk Customers with Feedback loops**
+  - For customers flagged as high risk by the model, send short, targeted surveys(e.g, about service quality, pricing, or support experience).
+  - This provides real-time insights into customer dissatisfaction and shows customers that their feedback matters, which can improve loyalty.
+  - Combine survey responses with predictive insights to refine retention offers(discounts, loyalty rewards, or tailored plans
-5. **Continuous Model Improvement**
+4. **Continuous Model Improvement**
 - Regularly retrain the XGBoost model as customer behavior evolves.
-- Use insights to inform marketing, product, and service strategies.
+- Use predictive insights to guide marketing, product, and service strategies.

 ## 💻 Getting Started